 Being a fuel-efficient driver with PAM Transport can pay off…literally.

 Let’s take Willie for example.
 Willie is a driver who has been driving with PAM Transport for just over one year.
-During his orientation with the company in Tontitown, he noticed a cookout going on where drivers were being honored and a Harley Davidson motorcycle was being given away.
+During his visit with the company in Tontitown, he noticed a cookout going on where drivers were being honored and a Harley Davidson motorcycle was being given away.
 Naturally, his interest was sparked so he made his way over to the event to find out what was going on.
 He quickly learned about the Mission MPG program – a program that provides incentives to PAM Transport’s most fuel-efficient drivers.
-Being a goal oriented individual, Willie immediately decided to challenge himself over the next year to break into this group of PAM’s most elite drivers.
-As a new trucker he knew he had a lot to learn if he wanted to succeed.
+Being a goal-oriented individual, Willie immediately decided to challenge himself over the next year to break into this group of PAM’s most elite drivers.
+As a new trucker, he knew he had a lot to learn if he wanted to succeed.
 And succeed he did…

 Watch the video below for a recap of this year’s Mission MPG event at PAM Transport to find out who won the Harley Davidson grand prize and hear from Willie himself!

 More on PAM Transport’s MISSION MPG Program

 The Driver Fuel & Safety Incentive is awarded to company drivers who consistently outperform their peers in fuel efficiency, achieve company goals, and maintain a safe driving record.
 Cash incentives are paid out for Monthly, Quarterly, and Annual performance for eligible company drivers.
 Drivers are competing among others with similar equipment – creating a level playing field for all.
 The Mission MPG program provides nice incentives to drivers with several years of experience as well as those drivers like Willie who are just beginning a truck driving career.